Community Service Programs and Organizations

 Tafties take our school motto seriously, and routinely engage in a wide range of service initiatives.

-For more than 20 years the Taft community has paused for one day in October to fan out across the state to serve or friends and neighbors.
+For more than 20 years, the Taft community has paused for one day in October to fan out across the state in service to our friends and neighbors.

-Taft students work to make a meaningful different at home, and across the globe.
+Taft students work to make a meaningful difference at home and across the globe.
 Fellowships help make that happen.

 Red Rhino Fund is an endowed, charitable fund run by a nine-member student board.
-They are dedicated to offering financial support to local organizations.
+They are dedicated to offering financial support to local organizations serving area children.

-Lauren is the living embodiment of the Taft School motto, driving service initiatives on campus, in the local community, and beyond.
+Aditya is the living embodiment of the Taft School motto, driving service initiatives on campus and beyond.

 Non ut sibi is more than our school motto, it is an understanding that Mr. Taft hoped to instill in all Taft students—one which they would carry forth throughout their lives.
 Andy Tayor ’72 has done just that.